For StudentsBy Nina5 min readFebruary 2026

 You're Going to Be Fine

-I know that feels hard to believe right now.
-Especially if you just bombed a session or froze up or forgot everything you practiced.
+I know that's hard to believe right now.
+Especially if you just bombed a session or froze up or forgot literally everything you practiced.
 Especially if you cried in your car afterward.
-Especially if you're lying in bed right now wondering if you made the wrong career choice.
+Especially if you're lying in bed right now wondering if you picked the wrong career.

 You didn't.
 The doubt you're feeling isn't evidence that you're not cut out for this.
 It's evidence that you understand what's at stake.
 And that understanding — that deep respect for the work — is exactly what makes someone good at it.